Kim Kardashian Paris Robbery Update: 16 People Arrested

 “Coordinated raids took place at 6am today.
 The men were arrested at addresses in greater Paris and in the Gard department.
 The oldest suspect is 72, while others are in their 50s and 60s.
 All are well known to the police.”

-Kim Kardashian West, along with her four sisters Khloe, Kourtney, Kendall and Kylie and mother, Kris, are the stars of the popular reality series Keeping Up With The Kardashians.
+Kim Kardashian West, along with her four sisters Khloe, Kourtney, Kendall and Kylie and mother, Kris, are the stars of the popular reality series Keeping Up With the Kardashians.
 The social media star was visiting France during the splendor of Paris Fashion Week.

-Kardashian was staying at the Hotel de Pourtales, which is better known as”No Address.”
+Kardashian was staying at the Hotel de Pourtales, which is better known as “No Address.”
 This is a discreet, luxury residence where celebrities such as Leonardo DiCaprio stay.
-Exclusively located behind Paris’ iconic Madeleine church, Kardashian had previously stayed in the gorgeous abode with her husband rapper and fashion designer Kanye West, nearly three years ago.
+Exclusively located behind Paris’ iconic Madeleine church, Kardashian had previously stayed in the gorgeous abode with her husband rapper and fashion designer Kanye West nearly three years ago.

 On the night of October 3, at 2:35 a.m., two of the robbers had dressed up as police men and came to the exclusive residence that Kardashian was staying at.
 They held her at gunpoint, tied her hands and gagged her and shoved her into the bathroom.
 The terrified reality star thought that they were going to “shoot me in the back.”
-The 36-year old recently revealed her distress when she thinks about it.
+The 36-year-old recently revealed her distress when she thinks about it.

 “There’s no way out.
 It makes me so upset to think about it.”

-The robbers escaped on bicycles of all things, with jewelry in a box as well as in a bag.
+The robbers escaped on bicycles, of all things, with jewelry in a box as well as in a bag.
 They dropped a $40,000 diamond necklace, but there has not been news of the robbers until today.

 Although traveling along with her family on this trip, Kim was staying separately from The Peninsula Hotel where her momanger Kris and sisters Kourtney and Kendall were staying.
 Previous to the robbery, Kim, Kourtney and Kris were seen in the front row of the Balmain, Givenchy and Balenciaga shows.